-The e-commerce sector has grown significantly in the last few years, and both new businesses and established retailers have moved toward developing online businesses to sell their products and services.
-Recent research from Statista tells us the U.S. e-commerce market has already reached $4.9 trillion—and could grow to $7.4 trillion by 2025.
+The e-commerce sector has grown significantly in the last few years, and both new businesses and established retailers have moved toward developing to sell their products and services.
+Recent research from tells us the U.S. e-commerce market has already reached $4.9 trillion—and could grow to $7.4 trillion by 2025.

 In this article, we'll give you an overview of e-commerce sales tax in the U.S. and the common factors that affect this.
 We'll also provide tips on how to stay compliant and some advice for those doing business in the UK.

 tax is a tax that online retailers must collect (and remit) on sales made through their web-based platforms.
 This is similar to the sales tax that physical retailers pay to their respective states and local governments.

 Yet e-commerce sales tax can be more complicated than its traditional counterparts.
 While it's similar to retail sales tax, it can involve multiple jurisdictions and tax rates, making it harder to keep accurate records.
 This is especially true for small and newly established businesses.